yangymargaret/REUNION/README.md

   RNA-seq data: rna_meta_$data_file_type.extension;

-  $data_file_type was specified using the 'data_file_type' parameter, and 'extension' represents the file format;
+  $data_file_type was specified using the 'data_file_type' parameter, and 'extension' represents the file format.

-  Unify supports the format AnnData for the metacell data, extension=h5ad;
+  Unify supports the format AnnData for the metacell data, extension=h5ad.

 - --gene_annot